spences10/scottspence.me/copy/faq.md

 - Sure book in a [15 minute chat].

+- **"But I have to talk to you today, my client's deadline is this afternoon"** I hear this almost daily, please book in a [15 minute chat].

 - Please don't call without a previously agreed time slot, I prefer to avoid phone calls for these reasons: